funcool/rumext/doc/user-guide.md

 ### Differences with RUM

-This project is originated as a friendly fork of [rum](https://github.com/tonsky/rum) for a personal use but it is evolved to be a completly independent library that right now does not depend on it and probably no longer preserves any of the original code.
+This project was originated as a friendly fork of [rum](https://github.com/tonsky/rum) for a personal use but it later evolved to be a completly independent library that right now does not depend on it and probably no longer preserves any of the original code.
 In any case, many thanks to Tonksy for creating rum.